-White Butter Cake: Preheat oven to 350 degrees F (177 degrees C) and place
+Preheat your oven to 350 degrees F (180 degrees C) and place

-rack in center of oven.
+your oven rack in the center of the oven.
 Butter and flour two - 8 inch (20 cm) round

 cake pans.
-Line bottoms of pans with parchment paper and grease and flour
+Line the bottoms of the pans with parchment paper.

-eggs are still cold separate the eggs, placing the yolks in one bowl and the
+cold, placing the yolks in one bowl and the whites in another

 In a mixing bowl